AndresaCampos/resume/resume.md

 ## Professional Summary

-Doctoral candidate at Carnegie Mellon University doing research in observational cosmology using large-area sky surveys, weak gravitational lensing, machine learning, statistics, and supercomputers.
+Doctoral candidate at Carnegie Mellon University doing research in observational cosmology

 * 5 years of professional work and research experience using Python and HPC
 * 3 years of experience with public clouds (AWS, GCP) and related technologies (Docker, `boto3`).